Goldman to buy GM's credit card unit for $2.5 billion - WSJ

-(Reuters) - Goldman Sachs Group Inc GS.N is buying General Motors Co's GM.N credit card business for about $2.5 billion, the Wall Street Journal reported on Thursday, citing people familiar with the matter.
+(Reuters) - Goldman Sachs Group Inc is buying General Motors Co’s credit card business for about $2.5 billion (£1.94 billion), the Wall Street Journal reported on Thursday, citing people familiar with the matter.

-The Wall Street bank won the bidding for the deal over Barclays Plc BARC.L, according to the report.
+The Wall Street bank won the bidding for the deal over Barclays Plc, according to the report.

 The acquisition will enhance Goldman’s focus on its consumer banking business, which it is expanding to even out volatile results from segments such as trading and investment banking.

-Goldman currently has a much smaller presence in consumer banking, unlike larger peers JPMorgan Chase & Co JPM.N and Citigroup Inc C.N, and it is an area Chief Executive Officer David Solomon has been aggressively looking to strengthen.
+Goldman currently has a much smaller presence in consumer banking, unlike larger peers JPMorgan Chase & Co and Citigroup Inc, and it is an area Chief Executive Officer David Solomon has been aggressively looking to strengthen.

 The purchase would also come at a time when U.S. households are cutting back on debt in response to the COVID-19 pandemic.